The Hessian for an unconstrained problem is the matrix of second derivatives of the objective function f:

 The λi are Lagrange multipliers; see First-Order Optimality Measure and Lagrange Multiplier Structures.
 The Hessian of the Lagrangian is

-has four algorithms,
+fmincon has four algorithms,

-with several options for Hessians, as described in fmincon Trust Region Reflective Algorithm, fmincon Active Set Algorithm, and fmincon Interior Point Algorithm. fmincon
+with several options for Hessians, as described in fmincon Trust Region Reflective Algorithm, fmincon Active Set Algorithm, and fmincon Interior Point Algorithm. fmincon returns

 the following for the Hessian:

-Algorithm — fmincon
+active-set or sqp Algorithm — fmincon returns

-the Hessian approximation it computes at the next-to-last iterate. fmincon
+the Hessian approximation it computes at the next-to-last iterate. fmincon computes

 a quasi-Newton approximation of the Hessian matrix at the solution